KatieLars/KatieLars.github.io/_posts/2017-11-10-spicing_up_sinatra.markdown

 ![It's a Unix System](http://kepford.github.io/cracking-the-shell/assets/unix-system.gif)

 So after about 7 hours of pure frustration punctuated by moments of astonishment as some little part worked then failed, I decided last night to go back to sqlite3.
-I finished retooling my app for sqlite3 and was preparingt to begin this little post when I found a fortuitous Slack thread.
+I finished retooling my app for sqlite3 and was preparing to begin this little post when I found a fortuitous Slack thread.
 Turns out there were at least 2 other folks attempting to do this on Slack, and were running into the same issues.
 Some more advanced students jumped in the thread, and presto! resources!

 I decided to give it another crack in the morning.

 I did.

 It cracked.
-I may have too.

 ![cracked](https://media.giphy.com/media/eLQPdSfP4IlPi/giphy.gif)